dogpackdesign/apn/README.rst

 apn
 ====================================================

+Note: These formats were valid in 2016.
+We can not guarantee that they are all valid today.

 Validate or lookup Assessor's Parcel Number (APN) formats for any given state/county in the United States.
 ----------------------------------------------------------------------------------------------------------
 Lookup or validate an APN format for